AngioDynamics to Acquire Navilyst Medical for $372 Million

 Based in Marlborough, Mass., Navilyst generated $149 million in sales in 2011.
 Private equity firm Avista Capital Partners purchased Navilyst from Boston Scientific in 2008.
 AngioDynamics is funding the deal with $97 million of cash on hand and $150 million in financing from JP Morgan, Bank of America and KeyBank National Association, and will issue approximately 9.5 million shares of its common stock in the transaction.

-The Ropes & Gray team that advised Navilyst on the deal was led by private equity transactions partner Craig Marcus and included antitrust partner Michael McFalls, benefits partner Renata Ferrari, finance partner Steve Rutkovsky, health care partner Tim McCrystal, real estate partner Peter Alpertand tax partner Leo Arnaboldi along with senior attorney Josephine Greaves, career associate Simone Waterbury and associates Allie Alperovich, Doug Brayley, Dierdre Johnson, Danna Kivell, Bryan LaPlant, Amy Olson, Kristin Roshelli, and Sarah Schaffer Raux.
+The Ropes & Gray team that advised Navilyst on the deal was led by private equity transactions partner Craig Marcus and included antitrust partner Michael McFalls, benefits partner Renata Ferrari, health care partner Tim McCrystal, real estate partner Peter Alpert, tax partner Leo Arnaboldi, along with associates Allie Alperovich, Doug Brayley, Dierdre Johnson, Danna Kivell, Bryan LaPlant, Amy Olson, Kristin Roshelli, and Sarah Schaffer Raux.